 4700 gain, 5300 loss

-I came to a road crossing of the Blue Ridge just as it got light and to my delight, noted that the trail very closely paralleled it for miles.
-Early morning road waking session!
+I came to a road crossing of the Blue Ridge Parkway just as it got light and to my delight, noted that the trail very closely paralleled it for miles.
+What this mean?
+An early morning road waking session!
 There was immediately a breathtaking overlook.
 The ragged clouds of the rain storm made for the most dramatic effects.
 There were so many layers of mountains and clouds, I couldn’t tell where land and sky began or ended.
 I felt like the Little Mermaid, emerging from the green dark depths into a whole new world of light and layers.

 The road followed along the spine of the ridge with views on either side… spectacular blissful walking.
 With hardly any cars, I felt like it had been crafted solely for my enjoyment.
 I couldn’t stop taking pictures, almost having a double rainbow moment meltdown.
 And then of course there was a rainbow.
 Blue blazing on yellow blazes has never been so good.
 I drifted in and out of the mist and rain all morning, above and within the clouds.
 Before I knew it, 10 miles had passed without me even noticing any effort.

 I rejoined the trail finally, which was nice in its own way.
 It was well graded and maintained, a pleasure to walk.
 I visited a shelter on top a hill when an old fire tower used to sit.
 A man was there, looking pretty well established with his hammock hanging inside.
 I collected some water from the cistern, which had been replenished after all the rain.
-Then it was a quick 5 downhill to town.
-I had anticipated maybe needing a 3rd night on trail when I’d set out from Lexington but this section flew by.
+Then it was a quick 5 miles downhill to town.
+I’d anticipated needing a 3rd night on trail when I’d set out from Lexington but this section flew by.
 78 miles in 2.5 days.
-I’d already finish the first half of Virginia, some 290 miles in 11 days.
+I’d just finished the first half of Virginia, some 290 miles in 11 days.
 Whew!
-I also passed the 2/3 rds done sign just before town.
+I also passed the 2/3rds done sign just before town.

-Later we all joined in the hotel lobby for ‘lettuce club.’
-I had no idea what this meant when I started but quickly learned that were were to all eat an entire head of iceberg lettuce in under an hour.
-It’s like the worst version of a hiker eating contest.
-I don’t know whose idea this was but… I’ll just refrain from passing any more judgement.
-Stellar had just made it to town and of course he ate his whole head the fastest…more than twice as fast as anyone else.
-He wins at everything.
-With him next to me, I figured there was no point in even trying.
+Later, we all joined in the hotel lobby for ‘lettuce club.’
+I had no idea what this meant but quickly learned that we were to each eat an entire head of iceberg lettuce in under an hour.
+It was the worst version of a hiker eating contest that I’d ever heard of but… I’ll just refrain from passing any more judgement.
+Stellar had just made it into town and of course he ate his lettuce head the fastest…more than twice as fast as anyone else.
+He wins at everything, so I figured there was no point in even trying.
 I was also eating a plate of sushi, so I wrapped the rolls in lettuce and enjoyed some fiber.
 I was the only one of 5 that didn’t eat the whole head.
 I maybe finished 1/3rd… pretty pathetic.
-I was not inducted into the Lettuce Club but I was also not fearful of my bathroom time the next morning.
+I was not inducted into the Lettuce Club but I was also not fearful of my bathroom needs the next morning.
 If nothing else, it was an entertaining finish to a nice day and fun to meet new hikers.